eriknyquist/BrainfuckIntern/README.rst

     make

-The output will be an executable named ``bfintern``.
+This will create a directory called ``build`` and an executable called ``build/bfintern``.
 Run it with no arguments to see usage information.

 Hello, world! by brainfuck intern
 =================================

-Brainfuck intern created this beautiful Brainfuck program after 20 minutes of smashing random bits of garbage together.
+Brainfuck intern created this beautiful Brainfuck program after a minute or so of smashing random bits of garbage together.
 This program prints "Hello, world!"

 ::